Always on Voting: A Framework for Repetitive Voting on the Blockchain: Analysis

 \subsection{Randomness of Bitcoin Nonces \& AoV Entropy}

-We decided to utilize a single public source of randomness instead of a distributed randomness due to the low computation cost and synchronization complexity.
-Bonneau et al.~\cite{BonneauCG15} showed that if the underlying hash function used to solve the Bitcoin PoW puzzle is secure, then each block in the canonical chain has a computational min-entropy of at least $d$ bits (here $d$ corresponds to the mining difficulty).
+We decided to utilize a single public source of randomness due to the low computation cost incurred to us, instead of a distributed randomness with higher synchronization complexity.
+Bonneau et al.~\cite{BonneauCG15} showed that if the underlying hash function used to solve the Bitcoin PoW puzzle is secure, then each block in the canonical chain has a computational min-entropy of at least $d$ bits, representing the mining difficulty.
 I.e., $d$ consecutive 0 bits must appear in the hash of the block header\footnote{At the time of writing, $d\approx$ 76.}.
 Hence, $\floor{\frac{d}{2}}$ near-uniform bits can be securely extracted.

-Pierrot and Wesolowski~\cite{Pierrot2018} explain the malleability of Bitcoin's entropy.
-However, their games are modeled on the longest chain rule, while in practice, Bitcoin follows the strongest chain rule~\cite{Alangot2020} (aggregating PoW of a chain).
 Nevertheless, empirical evaluation has shown that Bitcoin nonces have visible white spaces (non-uniformity) in its scatter-plot~\cite{Bitmex2019}.
 A possible explanation is that some miners are presetting some of the bits in the 32-bit $nonce$ field and using the $extraNonce$ to solve the PoW puzzle.
 We use the entire block header as the initial source of entropy instead of the 32-bit nonce alone to avoid such biases.
-To reduce the probability of an adversarial miner biasing the solution in their favor, the block header (corresponding to winning nonce) is passed through a verifiable delay function (see \autoref{eqn_vdfprover}).
-The output of VDF is passed through a secure hash function (see \autoref{eqn_1}) to consolidate the entropy.
+To reduce the probability of $Adv_{min}$ biasing the solution in her favor, the block header is passed through a verifiable delay function (see \autoref{eqn_vdfprover}).
+The output of VDF is hashed (see \autoref{eqn_1}) to consolidate the entropy.